DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

 You can get a PGCE in primary education, secondary education, or further/adult education.
 Your course will involve both school placements and academic theory.

-You can get a PGCE through a school-led, university-led, or apprenticeship teacher training programme.
+You can get a PGCE through a school-led, university-led, or an apprenticeship teacher training programme.

 You can do a full or part-time PGCE course.